 In Hilary term (Part 2), lectures and classes will turn to quantitative data analysis, led by Carlos Vargas-Silva.
 The discussion will include aspects related to sampling different populations in the humanitarian context, developing questionnaires and analysing the collected data.
 There will also be discussion about ways of 'mixing' these quantitative techniques with the qualitative methods introduced in Part 1.

 OPTIONS COURSES [Hilary Term]

 The remaining two courses in Hilary Term will be chosen by the student from a list of options.
-The options for 2022-23 are likely to include:
+The Home pool options for 2023-24 are: